JoonasKulmala/Linux-Server-course/Week 2/README.md

 ### Final thoughts

-Terminal is a vital tool for Linux users, and commands can range from basic utility tools to fully fledged applications requiring no GUI to use.
+Terminal is a vital tool for any Linux user, and commands can range from basic functions such as changing directories to fully fledged applications requiring no GUI at all to use.

 That's all for now.
 See you next week in **h3**!